-Local Plan Policy Strategic Priority Key Indicators Target (if applicable) Trigger for action Contingency/ Action the quality of local groundwater or surface water.
-(2) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for development in an Air Quality Management Area which has an unacceptable impact on air quality and wellbeing of people. review of the Local Plan set out in Policy \$13.
+Local Plan Policy Strategic Priority Strategic Key Indicators Priority Target (if applicable) Trigger for action Contingency/ Action the quality of local groundwater or surface water. review of the Local Plan set out in Policy S13.
+(2) 2 decisions allowed on appeal where the Council originally refused to grant planning permission for development in an Air Quality Management Area which has an unacceptable impact on air quality and wellbeing of people.